acumos/acumos-c-client/docs/onboarding-Cpp-guide.rst

 implementation can be found in the file **run-microservice.cpp**.

 Then, the service interface of the microservice must be specified using protobuf.
-In our example, it is the classify method with its input and output parameters must be defined in a file that should be named **model.proro**:
+In our example, it is the classify method with its input and output parameters must be defined in a file that should be named **model.proto**:

 .. code:: java